 Other LLC Activities

 There are still a few other activities you’ll need to complete after you file the Hawaii LLC Articles of Organization.
-These activities aren’t part of the formation process, but they are important in keeping your Hawaii LLC in good standing with the Department of Commerce and Consumer Affairs.
+These activities aren’t part of the formation process, but they are important for keeping your Hawaii LLC in good standing with the Department of Commerce and Consumer Affairs.

 First, all LLCs in Hawaii are required to file annual reports with the Business Registration Division.
 Annual reports carry a $15 filing fee and are due in the calendar quarter of your LLC’s formation anniversary month.
-For example, if your Hawaii LLC was formed in July, then your annual report would be due between July 1st and September 30th.
+For example, if your Hawaii LLC was formed in July, your annual report would be due between July 1st and September 30th.
 Your LLC is not required to file an annual report the year it is formed.
 The state of Hawaii will send your LLC a reminder for filing the annual report via mail that states when it is due.

 You can file an annual report online or by mail.
 If filing your annual report by mail, you can obtain a copy of the Domestic Limited Liability Company Annual Report form here.